KauzClay/docs-tap/scalability.hbs.md

     initialDelaySeconds: 45
 ```

-## kube-dns resource limit changes for GKE clusters
+## <a id="kube-dns"></a> kube-dns resource limit changes for GKE clusters

-Default memory limit for kube-dns pods are set 210Mi, it is recommended to set it to 1Gi.
+The default memory limit for kube-dns pods is set to 210&nbsp;Mi.
+VMware recommends that you set it to 1&nbsp;Gi.

-This can be achieved via creating [custom kube-dns](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-kube-dns)
+For instructions, see the [GKE documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-kube-dns).